It doesn’t matter what you do. It’s important that you do something.

 Listening to one of the vendors, Janice, Olympic swimmer and a medallist with a disability, having my hand shaken by another vendor, who was as nervous to tell his story and we were to listen.
 I regretted that we met them at a hotel conference room, not on the street helping them to sell the magazines.

 Living in UK for a number of years, I was well aware of Big Issue and the fantastic work they are doing in UK and Australia but I learnt not that many people here knew what Big Issue was about.
 I remember walking in Bridge Mall last year just before Christmas to meet Glenn, one of Ballarat Vendors and chatting to him about his work.
-He mentioned that people spend all their lives on mobile phones unaware that life is happening in front of them.
+He mentioned that people spend all their lives on mobile phones too busy to notice the life that is happening in front of them.